mmuratarat/mmuratarat.github.io/_pages/faq.md

 Bivariate analysis is used to find out if there is a relationship between two different variables.
 Something as simple as creating a scatterplot by plotting one variable against another on a Cartesian plane (think X and Y axis) can sometimes give you a picture of what the data is trying to tell you.
 If the data seems to fit a line or curve then there is a relationship or correlation between the two variables.
 For example, one might choose to plot caloric intake versus weight.

 Multivariate analysis is the analysis of three or more variables.
 There are many ways to perform multivariate analysis depending on your goals.
 Some of these methods include Additive Tree, Canonical Correlation Analysis, Cluster Analysis, Correspondence Analysis / Multiple Correspondence Analysis, Factor Analysis, Generalized Procrustean Analysis, MANOVA, Multidimensional Scaling, Multiple Regression Analysis, Partial Least Square Regression, Principal Component Analysis / Regression / PARAFAC,  and Redundancy Analysis.

+#### What is the difference between dummying and one-hot encoding?

+Most algorithms (linear regression, logistic regression, neural network, support vector machine, etc.) require some sort of the encoding on categorical variables.
+This is because most algorithms only take numerical values as inputs.
+There are two different ways to encoding categorical variables.
+Say, one categorical variable has $k$ levels (categories).
+One-hot encoding converts it into $k$ variables (columns), while dummy encoding converts it into $k-1$ variables (columns).

+For unregularized generalized linear models it's usually not a good idea to one-hot encode and not remove one of the variables because of colinearity.
+By including dummy variable in a regression model however, one should be careful of the _Dummy Variable Trap_.

+The Dummy Variable trap is a scenario in which the independent variables are multicollinear - a scenario in which two or more variables are highly correlated; in simple terms one variable can be predicted from the others.

+In that case your one-hot encoded design matrix doesn't have full rank, and you cannot invert $\mathbf{X}^{T}\mathbf{X}$ (the Gramian matrix of the design matrix $\bathbf{X}$).
+This is obviously going to lead to problems because since $\mathbf{X}^{T}\mathbf{X}$ is not invertible, we cannot compute $\hat{\theta}_{OLS} = \left(\mathbf{X}^{T} \cdot \mathbf{X} \right)^{-1} \cdot \mathbf{X}^{T}y$.

+The solution to the dummy variable trap is to drop one of the categorical variables or alternatively, drop the intercept constant, meaning that you have two options: (1) Using $k−1$ indicators plus an intercept term, (2) Using $k$ indicators and no intercept term.

+In most applications, and if you regularize your model, this is not an issue.

+Algorithms that do not require an encoding are algorithms that can directly deal with joint discrete distributions such as Markov chain / Naive Bayes / Bayesian network, tree based methods, etc.

+Even without encoding, distance between data points with discrete variables can be defined, such as Hamming Distance or Levenshtein Distance.

 ## Deep Learning